AyanaBharadwaj/RealEdit/data_curation/README.md

 # Data Curation Pipeline

 This README contains the instructions and commands to download reddit metadata, parse and download images from it, and creating the formatted dataset file to be used as input for fine-tuning InstructPix2Pix.
-The provided code was used to curate the dataset (here.
-TODO: add link) which is an extension of RealEdit containing reddit data from July 2021 to December 2024.
-While opennsfw2 (TODO: link) with a threshold of 0.5 was used to remove NSFW images from the dataset, this code isn't provided.
+The provided code was used to curate the dataset [here](https://huggingface.co/datasets/ben-caffee/RealEdit-Jul2021-Dec2024) which is an extension of RealEdit containing reddit data from July 2021 to December 2024.
+While [opennsfw2](https://github.com/bhky/opennsfw2) with a threshold of 0.5 was used to remove NSFW images from the dataset, this code isn't provided.
 Note also that this dataset was **not** filtered via clip or ssim image similarity scores.

 ## Table of Contents
 - [Installation](#installation)